ietf-wg-cellar/ebml-specification/specification.markdown

 This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".

-Element IDs are described in section `Element Id`.
-Element IDs are encoded using the VINT mechanism described in section `Variable Sized Integer` can be between one and five bytes long.
+Element IDs are described in section `Element ID`.
+Element IDs are encoded using the VINT mechanism described in section (#variable-size-integer) can be between one and five bytes long.
 Five byte long Element IDs are possible only if declared in the header.

-One byte Element IDs are numbers between 0x01 and 0x7E.
+The VINT Data value of one-byte Element IDs MUST be between 0x01 and 0x7E.
 These items are valuable because they are short, and need to be used for commonly repeated elements.
 Values from 1 to 126 are to be allocated according to RFC Required.

-Two byte Element IDs are numbers between 0x7F and 0x3FFE.
-Numbers may be allocated within this range according to Specification Required.
+The VINT Data value of two-byte Element IDs MUST be between 0x007F and 0x3FFE.
+Numbers MAY be allocated within this range according to Specification Required.

 The numbers 0x3FFF and 0x4000 are RESERVED.

-Three byte Element IDs are numbers between 0x4001 and 0x1F_FFFE.
+The VINT Data value of three-byte Element IDs MUST be between 0x4001 and 0x1F_FFFE.
 Numbers may be allocated within this range according to First Come First Served (see [@!RFC8126])

 The numbers 0x1F_FFFF and 0x20_0000 are RESERVED.